 - NFPA 101, Life Safety Code: 9.11.1

-In order to ensure the NFSA mission of gaining widespread acceptance of the sprinkler concept, we support continued inspection, testing, and maintenance of fire protection systems.
-NFSA’s position is that fire protection systems must remain in working order to protect lives and property as part of a comprehensive community risk reduction program which requires ITM activities to continue.
+To ensure the NFSA mission of gaining widespread acceptance of the sprinkler concept, we support continued inspection, testing, and maintenance of fire protection systems.
+NFSA’s position is that fire protection systems must remain in working order to protect lives and property as part of a comprehensive community risk reduction program, which requires ITM activities to continue.
 NFSA believes ITM work can be accomplished during the COVID-19 pandemic with proper scheduling, planning, and precautions.

-Scheduling.
 The minimum required frequency scheduling of ITM should not be compromised.
-For example, NFPA 25, sets the minimum frequency schedule for fire sprinkler systems.
-NFSA’s position is the minimum code required scheduling of ITM shall remain in effect.
-Owners should work with members to ensure the minimum code required schedules are maintained.
-Impairments must be addressed immediately as outlined in the Impairments Chapter 15 of NFPA 25.
+For example, NFPA 25 sets the minimum frequency schedule for fire sprinkler systems.
+NFSA’s position is the minimum code-required scheduling of ITM shall remain in effect.
+Owners should work with members to ensure the minimum code-required schedules are maintained.
+Impairments must be addressed immediately, as outlined in the Impairments Chapter 15 of NFPA 25.

-Planning.
-NFSA recommends owners and members work collaboratively to prioritize and plan ITM activities with other building operations including the challenges associated with the COVID-19 pandemic.
+NFSA recommends owners and members work collaboratively to prioritize and plan ITM activities with other building operations, including the challenges associated with the COVID-19 pandemic.
 ITM for some occupancies, including hospitals, is heightened as changes are made to facilitate increased usage or infection control practices.
 Some health system surge capacity plans may seek to convert existing occupancies into temporary critical care facilities.
-Occupancies currently with reduced activities including schools, dormitories, and offices present opportunities to accelerate ITM activities.
+Occupancies with currently reduced activities, including schools, dormitories, and offices, present opportunities to accelerate ITM activities.
 With some coordination, ITM inspections may be accomplished shortly after a facility has been cleaned and prior to it being reoccupied.

-Precautions.
-Members should work with owners to identify potential infectious disease risks on each site during ITM activities and develop a safety plan for their employees.
-Implementing imposed social distancing requirements as well as washing hands and following other COVID-19 recommendations and directives is essential to ensure success.
-Members should also review and enhance their infection control plans including awareness, training, and use of personal protective equipment in addition to the standard personal protection equipment (PPE).
+Members should work with owners to identify potential infectious-disease risks on each site during ITM activities and develop a safety plan for their employees.
+Implementing imposed social distancing requirements, washing hands, and following other COVID-19 recommendations and directives is essential to ensure success.
+Members should also review and enhance their infection control plans, including awareness, training, and use of personal protective equipment in addition to the standard personal protection equipment (PPE).

 - Review and adjust project schedules to allow for social distancing, including staggered work scheduling and extra shifts to physically separate employees working on site.